brinvex/brinvex-fintracker/README.md

 #### Account Statement Online Fetching

 _Brinvex FinTracker_ supports online fetching from supported banks and brokers.
-This feature allows you to automatically retrieve and update your account statements, reducing manual input and ensuring that your data is always up-to-date.
+This feature enables the automatic retrieval and updating of account statements, minimizing manual input and ensuring data remains current.

 #### Account Statement Parsing

 _Brinvex FinTracker_ includes statement parsing capabilities,
-allowing to extract all important data from your account statements from various financial institutions.
+allowing to extract all important data from account statements from various financial institutions.

 #### Account Statement Consolidation

-_Brinvex FinTracker_ consolidates financial statements from multiple sources into a unified view.
+_Brinvex FinTracker_ consolidates financial statements from multiple sources into a unified view, facilitating comprehensive analysis and further processing.
-This feature aggregates data from different accounts and institutions, offering a comprehensive overview of your financial activities.

 #### Account Statement Storage

 _Brinvex FinTracker_ stores financial statements in a simple Document Management System (_DMS_).
 This feature ensures that all statements are securely saved and easily accessible.
-Additionally, the system detects and cleans overlapping statements, preventing duplication and maintaining the integrity of your data.
+Additionally, the system detects and cleans overlapping statements, preventing duplication and maintaining the integrity of data.